kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 1. Remove the now unsupported release in `tester.go` and all references of it.
 E.g `Release12 SupportedRelease = "release-1.2"` when releasing 1.5.

-##### Remove previous release jobs
+1. Remove previous release jobs

     After adding new release jobs, remove the old ones.
 Remember to leave jobs for three latest releases.
 For example, during the preparation for the 1.4 release, add `pre-rel14` jobs and remove all `pre-rel11` jobs.
 Make sure that the only defined jobs are those with `pre-rel12`, `pre-rel13`, and `pre-rel14` prefixes.

-> **NOTE:** Currently, you are most likely required to push to the `release-x.y` branch more than once.
-Make sure that a user with **admin** role is present in the `kyma` repository.
+1. Merge the PR first when Kyma release branch is created!

+    Create a release branch in the `kyma` repository.

+    Do it only for major and minor releases.
+    The name of this branch should follow the `release-x.y` pattern, such as `release-1.4`.

+    ```bash
+    git fetch upstream
+    git checkout -b release-{release_version} upstream/master
+    git push upstream release-{release_version}
+    ```

+	> **NOTE:** If you don't create the Kyma release branch and merge the PR in test-infra, then pushing anything to the release branch (includes creation of the branch), or if you rebase the branch, a new Github release will be created.
+This is because of the post-submit job `post-rel14-kyma-release-candidate` in `kyma-github-release.yaml`.

+1. Merge the test-infra PR against current master

-Before a release, make sure there is no mismatch between source code and `.yaml` files.
+> **NOTE:** Before a release, make sure there is no mismatch between source code and `.yaml` files.
 All components are rebuilt from source code, which requires all Helm charts to be up to date.

 ##### Create release branch